LNG Supply

 It’s THE big issue out there for many players and frankly, it’s the one I have decided to hang my coat onto.

-It’s true that LNG has come a long way since before 2000 but whatever anyone likes to tell you, it’s not a commodity yet.
+LNG has indeed come a long way since before 2000 but whatever anyone likes to tell you, it’s not a commodity yet.
 And you should not hold your breath for it to become one.

 LNG typically is part of a supply chain transaction which means that the buyer gets involved in the whole chain from liquefaction to regasification.
 If that is not your way you are prey to the portfolio players and let’s be frank.
 If you are number 37 in the line and it’s your turn you are left with what 36 before you did not want.
 Not the best option I guess.